Slamdunk/composer-unused-runtime-poc/README.md

 ## The example

-This package calculates the `crc32` checksum of any variable, expect closures, because it's silly.
+This package calculates the `crc32` checksum of any variable, except closures, because we are silly.

 Since we also are lazy, we leverage [`brick/varexporter`](https://github.com/brick/varexporter) for our internal operation.